+Board-level committee

-Board-level ICL's Board of Directors (BOD) includes an Audit and Accounting Committee (one of six permanent board committees).
-Among else, the committee Audit and Accounting Committee has oversight over the ICL Global integrated ERM (Enterprise Risk Management) process, which includes (among else) environmental and climate-change related risks (for instance: the risk of severe floods physically affecting some of ICL's production sites, see item 2.3a Risk 3 below).
+ICL's Board of Directors (BOD) includes an Audit and Accounting Committee (one of six permanent board committees).
+Among else, the Audit and Accounting Committee has oversight over the ICL Global integrated ERM (Enterprise Risk Management) process, which includes (among else) environmental and climate-change related risks.
 The committee is reported annually on the ERM status and progress.
 More details on the ERM process appear below.
 For full details of the committee's responsibilities, see p.
-213 in ICL annual financial (F20) report for 2018.
+172 in ICL annual financial (F20) report for 2019.